calvinfeng/backport/README.md

 cd backport && npm install .
 ```

-Go to github and create an access token.
+Go to github and create an access token, and create `~/.backport/config.json`

 ```
 {